approvals/ApprovalTests.LabVIEW/README.md

 ### The First Run

 The very first run fails and stores the test data in a .actual file.
 If your unit test was called test_inputA_produces_outputb.vi then the actual results would be test_inputA_produces_outputb.actual file.
 To approve the results, simply change the extension to .approved.
-Run the test again and it should pass (assuming the code your are testing outputs the same data).
+Run the test again and it should pass (assuming the code you are testing outputs the same data).

 ### Passing Tests